gediz/mpv-wiki/FAQ.md

 You can also start mpv with ``mpv --profile=pseudo-gui``.
 You play files by dropping them on the window.

+### Can I set volume over 100%?

+On some systems, 100% is the maximum.
+You can put ``softvol=yes`` to force mpv's own volume filter.
+Then the ``softvol-max`` option controls the maximum.
+It's 130 by default.

+Also consider using ``af=drc``, which helps especially with crappy speakers.

+Note that in older versions of mpv, a volume of ``100`` always meant maximum, even if the maximum mapped to a linear gain factor over ``1.0``.

 ### Is FFmpeg or Libav preferred for use with mpv?

 Generally FFmpeg, simply because it has more features.